 How to use Stibo's Product MDM to develop new products

-Have you thought about expanding your product master data capabilities to include the full lifecycle of your products, starting with the idea stage?
+Have you considered expanding your product master data capabilities to include the full lifecycle of your products, starting with the idea stage?
 At foryouandyourcustomers we have unlocked some great benefits by consolidating PLM and MDM processes into one single source of truth.

 I have been working in the Product Master Data Management (MDM) area for some time now, and am quite proficient in creating data models, workflows, integrations, and business rules to manage and distribute data of existing products.
 Recently I started working in the Product Lifecycle Management (PLM) area, covering data models, workflows and business rules of products that are being developed.
 There, I found the massive benefits of managing a product’s data and its lifecycle in a single source of truth within the same system.
 In this article I want to share my experience of configuring PLM using the Stibo STEP platform and highlighting some of its powerful features that retailers can use.

 What is PLM?
 As the word describes, Product Lifecycle Management includes the processes involved in a product’s life from the inception of the idea to making the product to retiring the product from the market.
 In this article we are focussing on PLM workflows for the retail industry to enable launching their private labels products (= own brand products).
 The relevant PLM processes are shown in the diagram above.